Leonetienne/GCrypt/GCryptCLI/readme.md

 --iobase-16   VOID   incompatibilities=[--iobase-bytes, --iobase-2, --iobase-8, --iobase-64, --iobase-uwu, --iobase-ugh]   Interpret and format ciphertexts in base16 (hex)

+--progress-interval   INT   default=['1000']   Print digestion progress reports every these many data blocks.

+--puffer-input   VOID   Will read the entire input before beginning any digestion.

---progress   -p   VOID   Print digestion progress to stdout.
+--progress   -p   VOID   Print digestion progress to stderr.
 May be advisable for large files, as the cipher is rather slow.

 --cli-version   -v   VOID   Will supply the version of GCryptCLI used.